edgarceron/dashboardcti/README.md

 GRANT SELECT, INSERT, UPDATE ON call_center.* TO 'manticore'@'IP Server';
 FLUSH PRIVILEGES;
 ```
-- Create a queue in the pbx server for this example we are using the number 400.
+- Create a context number in the pbx server for this example we are using the number 400.
 - Add the database credentials to the isabel/agi_cedula.php file.
 - Copy the isabel/agi_cedula.php into the folder /var/lib/asterisk/agi-bin in the Isabel server.
 - Create the next context in the folder etc/asterisk/extension-custom.conf on the Isabel server:
 ```
-[automsg]
+[cedula]
 exten => 400,1,AGI(agi_cedula.php, ${UNIQUEID})
 exten => 400,2,Hangup
 ```